Dwitrisha/Macrohard-Teams/README.md

 * ***<ins>Chatting</ins> -***
   1. Group Chat Rooms to allow multiple participants to chat
+  2. Create new rooms real-time
-  2. Uploading and sending files as link easily with a click
+  3. Uploading and sending files as link easily with a click
-  3. Emoji Picker to use during chatting
+  4. Emoji Picker to use during chatting

 * ***<ins>Drive</ins> -***
   1.